karfrank/elkctl/README.md

 ## Tailing logs

-Simply add the `-f`  or `--follow` to your query and `elkctl` will query Elasticsearch every second.
+Simply add `-f`  or `--follow` to your query and `elkctl` will query Elasticsearch every second.
 You can change the query interval with the `-i --interval` setting.

 ## Output fields